 Dr Philip Brydon

-Introduction to Quantum Mechanics, (2nd Edition), David J. Griffiths
+Introduction to Quantum Mechanics, Third edition, by David J. Griffiths and Darrell F. Schroeter

 An introduction to thermal physics, Daniel V. Schroeder, Addison Wesley Longman